 Now that your users/agents exist in Halo, you may wish to enable Google Sign-In on the agent application and end user portal.
 Enabling Google Sign-In will present you with some additional options as shown below.

-If you are using a hosted solution of Halo, you are not required to specify a Google App ID.
+If you are using a hosted solution of Halo and are a trialist, you are not required to specify a Google App ID.
 This means you will be authenticating using a Google application configured by Halo.
 However, if you are using an on premise solution, or you wish to manage your own Google app, you will need to register a new Google project and OAuth client for Google Sign-In.
 This can be done here: https://developers.google.com/identity/sign-in/web/sign-in.
 Once completed, copy the app's ID into the field provided in Halo.